anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.008
      - Infrastructure dependency
-     - Workloads must not rely on the availability of the master nodes for the successful execution of their functionality (i.e. loss of the master nodes may affect non-functional behaviours such as healing and scaling, but components that are already running will continue to do so without issue).
+     - Workloads must not rely on the availability of the control plane nodes for the successful execution of their functionality (i.e. loss of the control plane nodes may affect non-functional behaviours such as healing and scaling, but components that are already running will continue to do so without issue).
      - TBD
      - N/A
    * - ra2.app.009